anflopezoc/delilahresto_restapi-sprintproject_persistent/SprintProject-persistent/README.md

 This  AWS IAM user have the **IAMUserChangePassword** and **ReadOnlAccess** permissions polocies (i).

-## The AWS services usedes in the this architecture.
+## The cloud AWS services usedes in the API's architecture.

 In the **Diagram 1**, you can view the used AWS Architecture for the Sprint Project 3 (My APP Live) and yours two integration with the gitlab and github repository.